damdafayton/math-magicians/README.md

 # Math Magicians

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+> This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+> "Math magicians" is a website for all fans of mathematics.
+It is a Single Page App (SPA) that allows users to:
+- Make simple calculations.
+- Read a random math-related quote.

 ## Built With